joshnesbitt/untrack/README.md

 ## Usage

-Head to [untrack.link](https://untrack.link), paste any link and the tracking parameters will be stripped.
+Head to [untrack.link](https://untrack.link), paste in any link and voila.

 ## Development

 ```
 nvm use
-npm i
+npm install
 npm run dev
 ```